 Sensitivity and Pain.
 If your cat pulls away or becomes aggressive when you touch their ears, it might be a sign.

-How Do Vets Diagnose Ear Mites in Cats?
+How Do Our Vets Diagnose Ear Mites in Cats?

-This sample will be examined under a microscope to check for ear mites and their eggs.
-Additionally, this method also helps us identify any presence of bacteria or fungi that might have come as a secondary infection.
+The sample examined will allow our vets to see ear mites and the eggs.
+Plus, this method also helps us identify any presence of bacteria or fungi that might have come as a secondary infection.

 Topical Treatments.
 The most common treatment involves applying medication directly to the affected ear.
 These treatments are usually in the form of drops or ointments that target the mites directly and kill them on contact.

 Oral or Injectable Medications.
 In some cases, we may recommend oral or injectable medications.
-These treatments are used for severe ear mite infestations in cats that have spread beyond the ear canal.
+These treatments are given for systemic cases.

 Secondary Infection Treatments.
-Ear mites often cause secondary bacterial or fungal infections in the ear.
-If your cat’s ear shows signs of an ear infection, we may prescribe additional treatments like antibiotics or antifungal medications.
+Ear mites often lead to secondary bacterial or fungal infections.
+So, if your cat also has an ear infection, then we may add more medications like antibiotics and antifungals.

-Cats can typically recover from ear mites in two to three weeks.
+Cats can typically recover from ear mites in two to three weeks of regular medications and treatment.

 Ear Cleaning